Fnefe/google-docs-article/creating-and-saving-a-document.md

 ## Creating and Saving Document
-You can easily start a new document on Google Docs and it saves your work and progress automatically.
+Start a new document on Google Docs.
+Your document's progress saves  automatically.

 ---

 ### Creating a New Document
-- Sing in using any of the process in accessing Google Docs
+- Sign in using any of the process in accessing Google Docs.
-- Click the blanck option or,
-- Select from Template
+- Click the blank document with plus sign or select from Template

 ### How Saving Document Works
-Google Docs uses auto-save, which saves ypur work automatically every few seconds.
-To confirm your document is saved:
-- Look at the top meanu bar, you will see "**Last edit was...**" or "**Saving**".
+Google Docs uses auto-save.
+To confirm your document is saved, check the top menu bar for "**Last edit was...**" or "**Saving**".

 >Tip: Make sure you are connected to the interenet so changes sync properly to Google Drive.